Training for an Aerobic Test

 What is required?

-In order to complete the test you need to have the appropriate level of general endurance and strength to allow you to run for that period of time but also the speed endurance to complete the distance in the required time.
+To complete the test, you must have the appropriate general endurance and strength to run for that time and the speed endurance to complete the distance in the required time.

 General Endurance

-General endurance can be developed by undertaking aerobic work (running, cycling, rowing etc.) of some 35 to 40 minutes duration.
+General endurance can be developed by undertaking aerobic work (running, cycling, rowing, etc.) of 35 to 40 minutes.
 This session should be completed 2 or 3 times a week.
-One of these sessions should be completed at 60 to 70% maximum heart rate (mhr) and the others at 70 to 80% mhr.
-(See the Heart Rate Training Zones page for details on mhr)
+One of these sessions should be completed at 60 to 70% maximum heart rate (HRmax) and the others at 70 to 80% HRmax.
+(See the Heart Rate Training Zones page for details on HRmax)

 Strength